wabbit-corp/kappa/Spec.md

 #### 2.3.1 Import item qualifiers (namespaces)

 Kappa has multiple namespaces (§13).
-Import items may optionally specify the namespace being imported:
+Import items may optionally specify which namespace (or subset) the item is imported into:
 `kappa
 import std.list.(type List)
 import std.eq.(trait Eq)